 About Our Travels to Badlands National Park

-I visited the Badlands for the first time back in 2016 with my brother as we attempted to capture the essence of the park for our film (above).
-It’s vast, seemingly unending landscapes and magnificent formations left an indelible mark on me.
+I visited the Badlands for the first time back in 2016 with my brother as we attempted to capture the essence of the park for our film (see below) and have been back many, many times since.

 Gazing into the unending maze of badlands twisting into the distance like wrinkles in the palm of your hand and hearing nothing but the lonesome prairie wind is bound to leave you breathless.

 Over the course of several weeks my brother and I explored nearly all that Badlands National Park has to offer, and it’s quite a lot more than meets the eye.

-Things to Know Before You Visit
+Things to Know Before You Visit Badlands National Park

-Entrance Fees: $30 per vehicle OR if you plan to visit more National Parks within the next 12 months we suggest you go ahead and purchase the America the Beautiful Pass (which you can purchase here).
+$30 per vehicle OR if you plan to visit more National Parks within the next 12 months we suggest you go ahead and purchase the America the Beautiful Pass (which you can purchase here).
 This pass gets you into all National Parks, Forests, Monuments, and more including 2,000 sites for free after a one time $79 fee.

-Sunscreen: Depending on the park and the time of year you’re likely to be exposed to plenty of sun.
+Depending on the park and the time of year you’re likely to be exposed to plenty of sun.
 Seriously, some of these parks can zap you if you don’t wear sunscreen.
 We happen to like this one because it works AND it’s not full of a bunch of chemicals.

 Cell Service is actually quite good in the park until you get into the Sage Creek area.

-The Best Guide Book: I like this guide book the best for Badlands.
+I like this guide book the best for Badlands.

 The Best Time to Visit Badlands National Park is during the spring and early summer before the park gets too hot.

-Getting to the Badlands
+Getting to Badlands National Park

 Things to Do in Badlands National Park

-3. Watch the prairie dogs endlessly at Roberts Prairie Dog Town
+20. Watch the prairie dogs endlessly at Roberts Prairie Dog Town

 No trip to the Badlands is complete without getting acquainted with these cute, quarrelsome, ground-dwelling animals.
 This national park is home to countless prairie dogs and many different prairie dog settlements, which are called prairie dog towns.